North Korea and weapons of mass destruction

-North Korea is the only country to conduct nuclear weapons tests in the 21st century, carrying out six underground nuclear tests at Punggye-ri from 2006 to 2017.
-It remains unclear if the country has developed boosted fission or thermonuclear weapons.
-As of 2024, North Korea is believed to operate the Hwasong-18, Hwasong-17, and Hwasong-15 intercontinental ballistic missiles, as well as several other ballistic missiles of shorter ranges.
-It also operates the Hwasal-2 and Hwasal-1 ground-launched cruise missiles, and is developing submarine-launched ballistic missile including the Pukguksong-6.
-Its development of missile technology is also linked to its satellite program.
+North Korea is the only country confirmed to conduct nuclear weapons tests in the 21st century, carrying out six underground tests at Punggye-ri from 2006 to 2017.
+Via these, North Korea is believed to have developed thermonuclear and boosted fission weapons.
+Despite its low warhead count, the Korean People's Army Strategic Force is estimated to operate over 363 ballistic missiles; 17 of these are intercontinental-range such as the Hwasong-17, another 27 are intermediate/medium-range such as the Hwasong-12, and the remaining 319 are short-range, primarily the Hwasong-11D.
+The Force also operates the Hwasal-1/-2 cruise missiles and reportedly tactical nuclear weapons.
+North Korea is developing submarine-launched ballistic missiles such as the Pukguksong-1 and Hwasong-11S.
+Its missile development is linked to its satellite program.

-Various explanations have been put forth for North Korean nuclear proliferation, including the aftermath of the fall of communism, a wavering alliance with China, desire to deter and/or negotiate with the United States, or its domestic politics.
-Its program is closely tied to the Korean conflict, which partially stems from the lack of a peace treaty concluding the Korean War; the conflict flared in the 2010 Cheonan sinking and Yeonpyeongdo bombardment.
+Posited motives for North Korean nuclear proliferation include the fall of communism, a wavering alliance with China, desire to deter and/or negotiate with the United States, or its domestic politics.
+Its program is closely tied to the Korean conflict, which partially stems from the lack of a peace treaty concluding the Korean War; South Korea hosted US nuclear weapons from 1958 to 1991, and pursued a domestic nuclear weapons program from 1970 to 1981.